maritime-web/BalticWeb/README.md

 Web portal for maritime stakeholders in the arctic area

-## Alpha test server ##
+## Demo test server ##
-More stable alpha releases can be demoed from this test server
+More stable releases can be demoed from this test server

-http://appsrv-alpha.e-navigation.net/arcticweb/ (requires credentials only available to development team)
+http://test.e-navigation.net/arcticweb (requires credentials only available to development team)

 ## CI Test Server - Latest and Greatest ##
 The CI server continuously deployes the latest and greatest to a separate test server:

-http://test.e-navigation.net/arcticweb (requires credentials only available to development team)
+http://appsrv-alpha.e-navigation.net/arcticweb/ (requires credentials only available to development team)

 ## Prerequisites ##